urazovm/thcipriani.github.com/_posts/2012-07-27-contrast-ratio-in-action.md

 I think that which the website espouses is a point well-made; however, I feel that in functional designs contrast arises fairly organically.
 If I can't read my font, or there isn't enough contrast in my color palate, then I know that the general assembly of people from whom I solicit opinions are going to nay-say my design until the problem is corrected.

-If only we were all so lucky.
+If only we were all so lucky &#9786;.

 On the [topic of color contrast](http://www.w3.org/TR/WCAG10-CSS-TECHS/#style-color-contrast 'CSS Techniques for Web Content Accessibility Guidelines 1.0') the W3C defines [Success Criterion 1.4.3](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html 'Success Criterion 1.4.3') saying:
 >**Contrast (Minimum)**: The visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for the following: (Level AA)